matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

       // Default: "keccak256".
       "bytecodeHash": "ipfs",
       // Optional: Use only literal content and not URLs.
-      // Passed through to *solc* and does not affect the *zksolc*-specific metadata.
+      // Passed through to *solc* and does not affect the zksolc-specific metadata.
       // Default: false.
       "useLiteralContent": true
     },

-    // Optional, *zksolc*: extra LLVM settings.
+    // Optional, zksolc: extra LLVM settings.
     "LLVMOptions": [
       "-eravm-jump-table-density-threshold", "10",
       "-tail-dup-size", "6",